tiagodeluna/study-notes/AWS/README.md

 CloudFormation is the pure embodiment of infrastructure as code, because you can describe your application's architecture in a CloudFormation template as either JSON or YAML.
 It makes possible to, for example, version control your infrastructure, and reuse the same template to deploy copies of that architecture to other AWS regions or accounts.

 A Cloudformation Stack is a group of AWS resources that you can manage together, as they are treated as one single unit.
+If the creation of one resource fails, the default behavior is a *RollBack* in the whole Stack.

-CloudFormation also provides built-in *Intrinsic Functions* that can be used to assign values to different properties that are only available at or after runtime (e.g Fn::GetAtt, Fn::Join, Ref...).
+CloudFormation provides built-in *Intrinsic Functions* that can be used in the template to assign values to different properties that are only available at or after runtime (e.g Fn::GetAtt, Fn::Join, Ref...).
+You can also use API calls to interact with CloudFormation to retrieve information, e.g. *ListStackResources* (to list all resources that belong to a Stack) and *DescribeStacks* (that returns descriptions of a list of all current Stacks), as well as AWS CLI commands, such as `aws cloudformation describe-stacks`.

 **CloudWatch**